Identity Provider

 Roles

 Access Analyzer has three roles.
-The bootstrap admin@dspm.local account is seeded as User Admin, so it can pre-provision the rest of your users, including your first Administrator.
+The installer seeds the bootstrap admin@dspm.local account as User Admin, so it can pre-provision the rest of your users, including your first Administrator.

 | Role | Description |